Dear Friends of St. Andrew's,

 Agradecemos a Dios por darnos esta oportunidad de extender sus bendiciones y de compartir nuestra iglesia y nuestras facilidades con la comunidad de Sierra Vista.

-El servicio de San Andrés está reflejado por medio de nuestros ministerios y los esfuerzos individuales de nuestros parroquianos.
+El servicio de San Andrés está reflejado en nuestros ministerios y los esfuerzos individuales de nuestros parroquianos.
 Espero que podamos realzar estos logros y llevar enfoque a futuros eventos los cuales mencionamos en el artículo debajo de este mensaje.

 Padre Greg Adolf

 We are hoping that 400 turkeys can be donated in the coming week – to provide Thanksgiving food boxes for our neighbors in need!

 You are asked to bring the frozen turkeys, either directly to the Community Food Bank, located at 616 Bartow, between the hours of 12 to 4:00 PM any day this week

 you can drop the frozen turkeys off at the Parish Office (9:00 AM – 5:00 PM) any day this week, and we’ll get them to the Community Food Bank for you!